-Fabrinet are a leading global contract electronics manufacturing solutions provider dedicated to delivering innovation and service excellence to the global electronics industry by adding value in the design, build and test of printed circuit board assemblies for use in aerospace and defence, oil and gas, automotive and transportation, communications, semi-conductor testing, green energy, LED lighting and medical technology.
+Fabrinet are a leading global contract electronics manufacturing solutions provider dedicated to delivering innovation and service excellence to the global electronics industry by adding value in the design, build and test of printed circuit board assemblies for use in aerospace and defence, automotive and transportation, communications, semi-conductor testing, green energy, LED lighting and medical technology.

 Fabrinet UK had made a strategic decision to seek ISO 13485 certification to support expansion in the medical device sector.
 QFactorial were selected as their consultancy partner to carry out a gap and synergy assessment, develop an action plan and help drive the plan to completion with a combination of mentoring, progressing, hands on document development and progressive auditing.